zoedarkweather/nft-preview-card-component/README.md

 ### What I learned

 I used this challenge as an opportunity to continue practicing css and accessibility.
 It was more challenging than I expected.
 For accessibility, I did my best, but I have questions about best-practices:
-- should I have added an aria-label to the image link to view the product?
-If I do that, the screenreader ignores the image alt text.
-I don't know which is less confusing.
+- I added an aria-label to the image link to view the product.
+However, this causes the screenreader to ignore the image alt text.
+I wasn't entirely sure which was the better option, but I went with clarifying the link.
+What is the best way to handle an image link?
 - I added a hidden h1 to the page as there wasn't one.
 I couldn't find a definitive answer whether this was a good thing to do or not.

 Other questions:
-- I also want to know if there's a better way to get the time limit text to the right side other than adding a left margin to it.
-- Am I doing the image hover wrong?
-I ended up having to set a max-height on the container div and I didn't like doing that, but there was a gap at the bottom showing the green background and it looked weird otherwise.
+- I'm not sure I did the image hover correctly.
+I ended up having to set a max-height on the container div and I didn't like doing that, but there was a gap at the bottom showing the green background otherwise.

 ### Continued development

-Continue practicing CSS and making my pages more accessible.
+Continue practicing and learning.

 ## Author